Husayniyya: History

+Mourning for Husayn has long been practiced among Shia Muslims.
+Zaynab bint Ali is traditionally regarded as among the earliest mourners for Husayn in Karbala, Kufa, and Damascus, while Umm Salama, a wife of the Prophet Muhammad, is associated with mourning for him in Medina, and Jabir ibn Abd Allah is traditionally associated with mourning at Karbala.
+The Buyids later played a major role in institutionalizing public mourning ceremonies for Husayn.
+In Baghdad, organized mourning processions and ceremonies were established under Buyid rule in 963 CE (342 AH), with official state support.
+Public mourning for Husayn became increasingly widespread during the Buyid period, particularly through annual commemorations of the events of Ashura.
+Following the fall of Baghdad in 1258 and the establishment of Ilkhanid rule over Iran and Iraq, along with the growing recognition and patronage of Shia Islam, mourning ceremonies became more widespread.

+A historic image from Zanjan Azam Hussainiya in Iran.

-From the time of the Safavid dynasty was ruling Iran, when Shia tended to hold the religious and mourning ceremonies, not only the passageways or the roofed places were used for the religious communities, even to make the hoseyniyehs and also takyehs became commonplace.
+According to Ibrahim al-Haidari in his book The Karbala Tragedy, during the second half of the 19th century, Iraqi Shias began constructing Husayniyyas as religious and cultural institutions, similar in some respects to takiyas, where religious rituals—particularly mourning ceremonies for Husayn—could be performed.
+The institutions came to be associated with Husayn's name and were consequently known as Husayniyyas.
+From the time when the Safavid Empire was ruling Iran, when Shia tended to hold the religious and mourning ceremonies, not only the passageways or the roofed places were used for the religious communities, even to make the hoseyniyehs and also takyehs became commonplace.
 Any hoseyniyeh had some booths (or rooms) and arcades, both in large and small sizes.
-Also in many alleys and streets, on the days near Ashoura, the religious people blackened the walls and the roofs and illuminated them, by the colorful lights...
-From the age of Zand dynasty, many bigger and vaster takyeh(s) was made just to hold ta'zieh, where there was a stage by the height of one meter from the floor, to show the different senses of ta'zieh.
-Expense of the husayniyya is provided by Charitable donations and endowments.
+Also in many alleys and streets, on the days near Ashura, the religious people blackened the walls and the roofs and illuminated them, by the colorful lights...
+From the age of Zand dynasty, many bigger and vaster takyeh(s) was made just to hold ta'ziyeh, where there was a stage by the height of one meter from the floor, to show the different senses of ta'ziyeh.
+Expense of the husayniyya is provided by charitable donations and endowments.

-The Asifi Imambara in Lucknow, the capital city of the Indian state of Uttar Pradesh.